Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 "It’s called WERBS." she told him, after some thought.

 "Weaponized Einstein-Rosen Bridge System.
 Thought so."
 Kevin grinned at her.
-“Bartlett’s baby grew up then?”
+"Bartlett’s baby grew up then?"

 Darcy, for her part, looked more irritated than surprised that he knew.
 "I have *got* to impress on Scotch Creek the need for their top scientists to be more cautious even around base staff." she sighed.
-“Let me guess, he was discussing it with a colleague over one of your - admittedly excellent - coffees while you were up there?”
+"Let me guess, he was discussing it with a colleague over one of your - admittedly excellent - coffees while you were up there?"

 "Nope.
 He just had a bad habit of doodling his equations and stuff on my paper napkins and then forgetting to take them with him when he left."
 Kevin shrugged apologetically.
-“It’s okay, I destroyed them.”
+"It’s okay, I destroyed them."

 "How?"